MMKnight/d-logger/README.md

 Dev-Logger using Django.

 Requirement:
- - Python 3
+ - Python 3 with django installed.
- - Server(You need it.)
- - Working Postgresql server(I use ArrayField now)
+ - Working database
- - Template (I won't provide templates but template guideline instead)

 Don't use it now.
 It's WIP.